 Randall Pogorzelski (PhD, 2007) is an Associate Professor of Classical Studies at the University of Western Ontario.
 He has held lectureships in Classics at Scripps College in Claremont, California and at the University of California, Irvine.

-Allison Schifani (PhD, 2013) is Digitial Humanities Postdoctoral Scholar at the Baker Nord Center at Case Western Reserve University in Cleveland.
-In January 2016, she will join the faculty at the University of Miami as Assistant Professor in Modern Languages and Literatures and Digital Humanities.
+Allison Schifani (PhD, 2013) was Digitial Humanities Postdoctoral Scholar at the Baker Nord Center at Case Western Reserve University in Cleveland.
+In January 2016, she joined the faculty at the University of Miami as Assistant Professor in Modern Languages and Literatures and Digital Humanities.

 Mary Seliger (PhD, 2008) has published articles in Latino Studies (2009), The Western Journal of Black Studies (2012), in The Bilingual Review.
 She is continuing to conduct research in American Studies with a focus on law and literature, race, and ethnic literatures.

-Meaghan Skahan (PhD, 2013) is currently a Teach for America corps member, working in a charter school called The Mission Preparatory School in San Francisco.
+Meaghan Skahan (PhD, 2013) was a Teach for America corps member, working in a charter school called The Mission Preparatory School in San Francisco.

-Lisa Swanstrom (PhD, 2008) is an Assistant Professor of English at Florida Atlantic University.
+Lisa Swanstrom (PhD, 2008) moved to the University of Utah as Associate Professor of English and Digital Humanities.
+She was an Assistant Professor of English at Florida Atlantic University.
 Her areas of research include science fiction, fantasy, the history of science and technology, and the digital humanities.

-Stacey Van Dahm (PhD, 2007) is an Assistant Professor of Literature and Writing at Philadelphia University.
+Stacey Van Dahm (PhD, 2007) is Associate Professor of Literature and Writing at Philadelphia University.

-Marta Wilkinson (PhD, 2006) is Associate Professor of English at Wilmington College where she is the Writing Across the Curriculum coordinator.
-Marta’s monograph, Antigone’s Daughters: Gender, Family, and Expression in the Modern Novel came out in 2008.
+Marta Wilkinson (PhD, 2006) is Professor of English at Wilmington College where she is the Writing Across the Curriculum coordinator.

 Lily Wong (PhD, 2012) received her doctoral degree with an emphasis in East Asian Cultural Studies, English, and Film and Media Studies.
 In fall 2012 she became an Assistant Professor of Literature at American University in Washington.
 Her interests lie at the intersection of literature and media, race and representation, gender and sexuality, globalization and nationhood.